rlewkowicz/docker-mediawiki-stack/README.md

 [![Build Status](http://jenkins.binaryoasis.com/buildStatus/icon?job=mediawiki-docker-stack)](http://jenkins.binaryoasis.com/job/mediawiki-docker-stack/)

 ###TLDR:
+Docker requires a 64-bit OS and version 3.10 or higher of the Linux kernel.
+To check: uname -r

 I recommend running the runfirst.bash.
 It does work for you with setting visual editor as well as a couple other things.
 Wiki is on port 80. phpmyadmin is on port 8080. root mysql pw is in the docker-compose.yml.
 Database host is supposed to be "mysql".
 It will be preset if you run runfirst.bash